Best Workout Apps

 exercise bikes vs treadmills with coop

 Running and biking are two main forms of cardio, making treadmills and exercise bikes two of the most popular pieces of cardio equipment.
-Both are great options for improving cardiovascular health and building aerobic capacity.
-They provide convenient options to be able to either run or bike indoors so you don’t have to worry about the weather, terrain, or traffic.
+Both can be great options for improving cardiovascular health and building aerobic capacity.
+They provide convenient options to be able to either run or bike indoors, so you don’t have to worry about the weather, terrain, or traffic.

-Depending on your own individual fitness goals, the battle between exercise bike vs. treadmill may have a clear winner:
+Depending on your own individual fitness goals, the battle between the exercise bike and the treadmill may have a clear winner:

 • Do you have specific performance goals?